-I am no longer updating these old 32 bit versions, other than bug fixes.
+I am no longer updating these old 32 bit versions.
 Time marches on.
 I assume that everyone has at least 8 gig on their computers these days.

 fermat.tar.gz.
 No extensions after 2013, only bug fixes.